SirBob01/NEAT-Python/README.md

 developed by Ken Stanley that applies _genetic algorithms_ to machine learning.

 1. Generates a population of genomes (neural networks)
-2. Groups genomes into species based on their _genomic distances_
+2. Clusters genomes into species based on their _genomic distances_
 3. Evaluates the _fitness score_ of each genome
 4. Breeds and mutates the best genomes over the course of generations